 I tweet from @dhh and email from email@example.com.

-I write essays on this site and on the 37signals blog.
+I write essays on this site and on the Signal vs Noise blog.

 Creator of Ruby on Rails

 Ruby on Rails is an open-source web framework that's optimized for programmer happiness and beautiful code.
-I created Rails in 2004 and continue to lead the development.
+I created Rails in 2003 by extracting it from Basecamp and continue to lead the development.

 Hundreds of thousands of programmers around the world have built amazing applications using Rails.
 Some of the more famous include Twitter, Shopify, 500px, and Github.